tfabris/BlueGigaEmpeg/README.md

 Install the Arduino IDE.
 It will be a different installation procedure for different operating systems.

-#### Temporary workaround to a problem with board header files in Arduino:

-Something changed with a recent compiler update in Arduino, and in this new system, now I can't find the correct file to edit in the new version of the boards files.
-Let me know if you can help with this.
-In the meantime, roll back to an earlier version of the boards files (which I do know how to edit) by launching the Arduino IDE program that you just installed, and selecting the following menus in the Arduino IDE program:

-- Select the "Tools" menu, select "Board" and select "Boards Manager".

-- In the section titled "Arduino AVR Boards", make sure that it says version "1.6.20 INSTALLED".

-- If it doesn't say that, click on the "Arduino AVR Boards" section of the screen.
-A drop-down list should appear which says "Select version".
-Select "1.6.20" and press the "Install" button.

-- When it is done installing, exit the Arduino IDE.

-- After this point, if the Arduino IDE prompts you to update the "Boards", cancel or refuse the update.

 #### Edit compiler file to increase serial port buffer size:

-Once it is installed and the "Boards" files are set to the correct version, you'll need to edit a file to increase the size of the Arduino's serial port buffers.
-The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.
-The approximate location will be something like this, but the exact location will vary:
+Once it is installed, you'll need to edit one of the compiler's file to increase the size of the Arduino's serial port buffers.
+The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using, and whether or not you're using an update to the "Boards" files, or if your Arduino IDE is a stock installation without any updates.

-    (install location)/hardware/arduino/avr/cores/arduino/HardwareSerial.h

-On a Macintosh computer, the file is harder to find.
-It is located in the following place on a Macintosh:

-    /Applications/Arduino.app/Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h

-Or, more specifically, in the Macintosh Finder, navigate to:
+#### Locate the correct file to edit:

+We're looking for a file called "HardwareSerial.h", but there may be more than one copy of the file on your hard disk, and it's hard to tell which one that the Arduino compiler is going to use.
+The quickest way to reliably find the right file is to get an example document opened, fish up the directory tree to find the right parent folder, and then fish down again to find the right sub folder.
+This procedure looks a little crazy, but it works.

+- Run the Arduino IDE program that you just installed.

+- Select the "Tools" menu, select "Board" and select "Arduino/Genuino Mega or Mega 2560".

+- With the correct board selected, select the menus "File", "Examples", "SPI", "BarometricPressureSensor".
+At this point an example document will open.

+- With the "BarometricPressureSensor" example document window selected/focused, select the menu items "Sketch", "Show Sketch Folder".
+This folder will be slightly different on various systems and installation types.
+  Examples of places it might be (version numbers and parent folders may vary):

+     C:\Program Files\Arduino\hardware\arduino\avr\libraries\SPI\examples\BarometricPressureSensor
+     or
+     Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/libraries/SPI/examples/BarometricPressureSensor
+     or
+     Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/libraries/SPI/examples/BarometricPressureSensor
+     etc.

+- Fish up the directory tree from that location until you find a file called "boards.txt", most likely it will be in the either the "avr" folder a few levels up from the "BarometricPressureSensor" example document, or perhaps in a version-numbered folder if you have installed a "Boards" update for the Arduino compiler.
+For instance, you might find it in:

+     C:\Program Files\Arduino\hardware\arduino\avr\boards.txt
+     or
+     Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/boards.txt
+     or
+     Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/boards.txt
+     etc.

+- The folder that contains "boards.txt" will also have a sub-folder beneath it called "cores".
+Open that folder.

+- The "cores" folder will have an "arduino" sub-folder beneath it.
+Open that.

+- You will locate the desired HardwareSerial.h file there.
+The final location of the desired file will be something like the following, but the parent folder names and version numbers may differ:

+     C:\Program Files\Arduino\hardware\arduino\avr\cores\arduino\HardwareSerial.h
+     or
+     Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/cores/arduino/HardwareSerial.h
+     or
-    Macintosh HD -> /Applications/Arduino
+     Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h

-Ctrl-click on the application file "Arduino" and select "Show Package Contents".
-Then navigate to:

-    Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h
+     etc.

+- You have now located the correct "HardwareSerial.h" file to edit.

+#### Perform the edit:

-Ctrl-click on the file "HardwareSerial.h" and select "Open With", and choose your favorite quick text editor program to edit the file with it.
+Open the "HardwareSerial.h" file in your favorite quick text editor program.

-Regardless of which operating system you are doing this with, once you have HardwareSerial.h open, locate the following code lines:
+Once you have it open, locate the following code lines:

              #if !defined(SERIAL_TX_BUFFER_SIZE)
              #if ((RAMEND - RAMSTART) < 1023)